SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 1. Locate the JavaScript code block that immediately follows the HTML table that we just modified.
 We'll leave the code in the script block largely unchanged.

-    This code demonstrates enormous power and flexibility available in the Workflow Services JavaScript Client Side Object Model (JSOM) API that has been implemented in SharePoint Server 2013.
+    This code demonstrates enormous power and flexibility available in the Workflow Services JavaScript Client Side Object Model (JSOM) API that has been implemented in SharePoint.
 From a high level, the code performs the following steps.

 2. Locate the following line of code:  `var wfParams = new Object();`